JWK To PEM Converter

 What is the difference between SPKI and PKCS#8?

-SPKI is the public-key wrapper used by PUBLIC KEY PEM output.
-PKCS#8 is the private-key wrapper used by PRIVATE KEY PEM output when the JWK includes private fields.
+SPKI is the public-key wrapper behind PUBLIC KEY PEM.
+PKCS#8 is the private-key wrapper behind PRIVATE KEY PEM when the JWK contains the required private fields.

 Does PEM preserve kid or alg?